VuMai/VMGearsLoading/README.md

 #import "VMGearLoadingView.h"
 ```

-now you add this method:
+Now you can add this method to show VMGearsLoading:

 ```objc
 [VMGearLoadingView showGearLoadingForView:self.view];
 ```

-add remove MVGearsLoading with:
+add you can remove VMGearsLoading with:

 ```objc
 [VMGearLoadingView hideGearLoadingForView:self.view];